sanathNU/TechnicaInsania/_posts/2024-08-31-Who-Owns-The-Future.md

 In the end, this book is like that one friend who always has the craziest ideas at parties.
 You might not agree with everything, but damn, it makes for an interesting conversation.
 Though it felt like a slump in the middle, it genuinely gets better at the end.
 Glad to have read it.
 I give it a solid 8/10.
 Will re-read again in the 2040 maybe.

 And who knows?
 Maybe Lanier's onto something.
-Only time (and a whole lot of data) will tel
+Only time (and a whole lot of data) will tell